danielang2020/ats/README.md

 - each service communication with one another should by sidecar.
 - web logical app complication means that don't have standard api.
 - Centralized Microservice Logging.
 Containers offer an easy and standardized way to handle logs because you can write them to stdout and stderr.
+- every stored data should have lifespan. e.g. data archive.